 The quiet, beauty of still life painting.
 Abstract Realist, Paul Wonner

 Painter Paul Wonner, generally associated with the "Bay Area Figurative" style of painting, was the creator of beautiful, quiet works of art in a palette so rich and clear you want to reach out , grasp it, and feel the depths of the color, the textures of paint.
+I keep a few of my favorites on my desktop, bringing them up to soothe my soul when needed.

 the waiter